sealmindset/pulseapp/README.md

 - Transcript display and Complete Session action
 - Feedback page fetching score, rubric, and artifacts by `sessionId`

+## PULSE Trainer (Dev Preview)

+The PULSE Trainer Agent is exposed via a dedicated Training page and is intended for **non-production** and controlled pilots.

+- Path: `/training` (Next.js UI)
+- Trainer endpoint: `POST /trainer/pulse/step` (Function App)

+Gating:

+- **UI:**
+  - `NEXT_PUBLIC_ENABLE_TRAINING=true`
+  - `NEXT_PUBLIC_ENV_NAME!=prod`
+  - When enabled, the Training nav link appears and the `/training` page is active; when disabled, the page shows a simple notice.
+- **Orchestrator:**
+  - `PULSE_TRAINER_ENABLED=true` — required for the trainer function to call Azure OpenAI.
+  - When unset/false, the trainer returns a static-evaluation JSON `OUTPUT` indicating that training is disabled in this environment.

+Azure OpenAI requirements (in addition to the Terraform-provisioned settings):

+- `AZURE_OPENAI_API_KEY` — Azure OpenAI API key for the configured endpoint.
+- Deployed chat models referenced by:
+  - `OPENAI_ENDPOINT`
+  - `OPENAI_API_VERSION`
+  - `OPENAI_DEPLOYMENT_PERSONA_HIGH_REASONING` or `OPENAI_DEPLOYMENT_PERSONA_CORE_CHAT`

+The trainer is wired to the PULSE Selling framework and returns structured JSON for adaptive questioning, mastery estimates, and (optionally) self-annealing trainer change logs.
+In production environments, keep the trainer **disabled by default** and enable it only in explicitly approved scenarios.

 ## Admin (Dev Mode Prompt Editor)
 - Path: `/admin` (visible only when `NEXT_PUBLIC_ENABLE_ADMIN=true` and `NEXT_PUBLIC_ENV_NAME!=prod`)
 - Purpose: Edit agent configs and prompts during development without authentication.
 Hidden in production.